levon003/levon003.github.io/_drafts/post-ideas.md

     https://luminousmen.com/post/the-ultimate-python-style-guidelines/
     https://softwareengineering.stackexchange.com/questions/454069/what-side-effects-if-any-are-okay-when-importing-a-python-module
     https://chrismorgan.info/blog/say-no-to-import-side-effects-in-python/
+    Common cases: import_dotenv()

- - Draw rate at various Chess ELOs and time controls
+ - Draw rate at various Chess ELOs and time controls (I started this analysis in a notebook and never wrote it up...
+I think because I wanted to do some LOESS curves or something?)